This post was originally published on Sept. 10, 2013, and was updated on Sept. 25, 2017, and May 28, 2019.

 Twitter can be a great marketing tool for businesses of every size because this social media platform is an easy and convenient way to stay on top of industry trends, connect with customers and prospects, and promote your brand.
-You can share up to 140 characters in a text Tweet, plus links, photos, GIFs and videos.
+You can share up to 280 characters in a text Tweet (up from the old 140), plus links, photos, GIFs and videos.
 And the immediacy of Twitter means you can learn from others and make connections in real-time.
 Ready to learn how to use Twitter for your business?

 Let’s get started!